andrewrueda/salary_negotiation_chatbot/README.md

 ## Overview

-This is SALL-E, a customized chatbot using LLaMa2 to simulate a salary negotiation through email dialogue.
+This is CounterBot, a customized chatbot using LLaMa2 to simulate a salary negotiation through email dialogue.
 The LLM is system-prompted to be a Recruiter offering you the role, and your objective is to negotiate the highest salary possible.

-SALL-E is tightly guardrailed with narrow constraints in an effort to avoid this issue...
+CounterBot is tightly guardrailed with narrow constraints in an effort to avoid this issue...

 <figure>